Cricut Tips for beginners

 I have learned these Cricut tips over the years by trial and error and from fellow crafters.
 From Cleaning your Cricut mats and making them sticky again, to choosing the right Cricut tools, there is a lot to learn.

-This Cricut Tips for beginners guide will help you save money (less wasted materials) and time.
+This Cricut Tips for Beginners guide will help you save money (less wasted materials) and time.
 That just leaves more time for crafting.
 There are so many great crafts you can do with a Cricut Cutting machine, why spend your time, frustrated and figuring out the little stuff.

 cricut tips for beginners